New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 Kaye, George Frederick, 1914-2004.
 11 July 1943, A NZ Ordnance Unit at Maadi, Egypt, World War II – Photograph taken by G Kaye.
 New Zealand.
 Department of Internal Affairs.
 War History Branch: Photographs relating to World War 1914-1918, World War 1939-1945, occupation of Japan, Korean War, and Malayan Emergency.
 Ref: DA-04228-F. Alexander Turnbull Library, Wellington, New Zealand. /records/22621647

-• One part to service the NZEF in Egypt and to hold reserves of clothing for the whole NZEF,
+• One part would be tasked with servicing the NZEF in Egypt and maintaining clothing reserves for the entire NZEF.

-• The other part to be in Italy to service the NZ Division and other NZEF units in Italy, such as hospitals and the advance base.
+• The other part would be stationed in Italy to support the NZ Division and other regional NZEF units, including hospitals and advance bases.

-Major Harper envisaged only a small increase in personnel and that the liaison staff with RAOC Depts remain incorporated in the new establishment.
+Harper anticipated only a modest increase in personnel and suggested that the liaison staff with RAOC Departments remain integrated into the new establishment.

-One of the factors of the NZ Division’s good equipment state was that it had always had its own BOD, which was now located far away in Egypt, and to maintain the NZ Division in a comparable manner as it had been in North Africa, Harper’s recommendation that the BOD be split into two sections was approved by the GOC 2 NZEF on 4 Nov 1942.
-Major Harper was instructed to make arrangements to obtain the required buildings and store accommodation in Bari and then return to Egypt to assist in the arrangements to split the NZ BOD for the move to Italy.[18]
+Recognising that the NZ Division had historically benefited from having its own BOD, albeit now situated far away in Egypt, and desiring to maintain the NZ Division’s equipment standards in Italy, Harper’s proposal to split the BOD into two sections was endorsed by the GOC 2 NZEF on 4th November 1942.
+Major Harper was tasked with arranging the acquisition of necessary buildings and storage facilities in Bari before returning to Egypt to assist in implementing the split of the NZ BOD for the relocation to Italy.[18]

-From 10 November 1943, the NZ BOD split into three distinct sections
+Starting from 10th November 1943, the NZ BOD underwent a significant reorganisation, dividing into three distinct sections:

 • Ordnance Depot at Base (Egypt)